 Not only is Seoul a fun historical city to visit or live in, but there are also tons of places you can go shopping and is one of our picks for best things to do in Seoul!
 Shopping in Seoul has to be on the top of most tourists to do lists while visiting Korea and a highlight of any expat living here.

 From huge shopping malls with international chains to small local boutiques, Seoul has got you covered.
-We are almost overwhelmed on a daily basis on how much shopping this city has to offer, so we’ve put together a list of what we think the best shopping in Seoul is.
+We were almost overwhelmed on a daily basis on how much shopping this city has to offer!
+That’s why we’ve put together a list of what we think the best shopping in Seoul is.

 Super Mega Malls

 The shopping malls in Seoul are freaking huge and have everything you need plus more, hence the name I gave them, Super Mega Malls!
-All of the malls here are equipped with huge food courts, loads of restaurants, really nice movie theatres, and some even offer entertainment option like an aquarium!
+All of the malls here are equipped with huge food courts, loads of restaurants, really nice movie theaters, and some even offer entertainment option like an aquarium!
 Here are the three malls (out of the many to offer) we enjoy shopping in Seoul the most.

 Lotte World Shopping Mall

 We visited this mall and were blown away.
 The shopping selection includes local and international chain stores, huge department stores.
 You’re connected to one of Korea’s most beloved indoor/outdoor theme parks, Lotte World!